Mehrpouya/openbubble/README.md

 ### Design considerations:
 1. At the moment we are only looking at first pages of each search engine.
 What are the implications?
 Does this matter since we are looking at Duckduckgo, Bing, yahoo and google?
+2. Should we extract links from visiting websites too?
+    - Can be dangerous as we don't know what links users or the website has in its content and comments

 ##Actions
 - Make a list of news providers, distributors accross the board (left, right and center).